openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_Object_Detection_API_Models.md

 * If the ``input_shape [1, H, W, 3]`` command line parameter is specified, model conversion sets the input operation height to ``H`` and width to ``W`` and convert the model.
 However, the conversion may fail because of the following reasons:

   * The model is not reshape-able, meaning that it's not possible to change the size of the model input image.
 For example, SSD FPN models have ``Reshape`` operations with hard-coded output shapes, but the input size to these ``Reshape`` instances depends on the input image size.
-In this case, Model Conversion API shows an error during the shape inference phase.
+In this case, model conversion API shows an error during the shape inference phase.
 Run model conversion with ``log_level DEBUG`` to see the inferred operations output shapes to see the mismatch.
   * Custom input shape is too small.
 For example, if you specify ``input_shape [1,100,100,3]`` to convert a SSD Inception V2 model, one of convolution or pooling nodes decreases input tensor spatial dimensions to non-positive values.
-In this case, Model Conversion API shows error message like this: '[ ERROR ]  Shape [  1  -1  -1 256] is not fully defined for output X of "node_name".'
+In this case, model conversion API shows error message like this: '[ ERROR ]  Shape [  1  -1  -1 256] is not fully defined for output X of "node_name".'

 Keeping Aspect Ratio Resizer Replacement
 ++++++++++++++++++++++++++++++++++++++++

-* If the ``input_shape`` command line parameter is not specified, Model Conversion API generates an input operation with both height and width equal to the value of parameter ``min_dimension`` in the ``keep_aspect_ratio_resizer``.
+* If the ``input_shape`` command line parameter is not specified, model conversion API generates an input operation with both height and width equal to the value of parameter ``min_dimension`` in the ``keep_aspect_ratio_resizer``.

-* If the ``input_shape [1, H, W, 3]`` command line parameter is specified, Model Conversion API scales the specified input image height ``H`` and width ``W`` to satisfy the ``min_dimension`` and ``max_dimension`` constraints defined in the ``keep_aspect_ratio_resizer``.
+* If the ``input_shape [1, H, W, 3]`` command line parameter is specified, model conversion API scales the specified input image height ``H`` and width ``W`` to satisfy the ``min_dimension`` and ``max_dimension`` constraints defined in the ``keep_aspect_ratio_resizer``.
 The following function calculates the input operation height and width:

   .. code-block:: py